 The Qatar Carbonates and Carbon Storage Multiscale Imaging Lab

-A state of the art reservoir condition coreflooding and x-ray imaging laboratory constructed with major support from Shell, Qatar Petroleum, the Qatar Science & Technology Park and the departments of Earth Science & Engineering and Chemical Engineering at Imperial College as a part of the Qatar Carbonates and Carbon Storage Research Centre at Imperial College London.
+A state of the art reservoir condition coreflooding and x-ray imaging laboratory constructed with major support from Shell, Qatar Petroleum, the Qatar Science & Technology Park and the departments of Earth Science & Engineering and Chemical Engineering at Imperial College as a part of the Qatar Carbonates and Carbon Storage Research Centre (QCCSRC) at Imperial College London.

 The LODE laser lab

 located in the analytical suite at the Natural History Museum is a state-of-the-art laser ablation ICP-MS facility, generously funded by Anglo American and Rio Tinto.